+In fact, the aim of creating a golf course ended by the turn of the century and the land was re-designated.
+And Tory became a developer, trading as Pentland Homes, and hoping to build opposite New House Lane.
+This was a forerunner of the pressure for large scale developments which was eventually to impact on the Lanes community.
 At the same time, there was also further, albeit limited, development of housing in the existing Lanes.
-About one house has been added each year, often quite large ones, and usually as infilling or replacement of older structures This happened in Iffin Lane, lower New House Lane and Hollow Lane.
+About one house has been added each year, often quite large ones, and usually as infilling or replacement of older structures.
+This happened in lffin Lane, lower New House Lane and Hollow Lane.
 In some cases some of the very oldest houses in the area have been, or will be, replaced.
 At the same time buildings damaged by fire were replaced.
 Extensions to existing houses were also quite common.
+On the lowest reaches of Iffin Lane, just above the phone box, two very big houses were built, changing the aspect of that part of the Lanes.
 All this gave a new twist to the appearance of the area as did the arrival of double glazing and bricked forecourts.

-There was also one new big venture, in Stuppington Court Farm where, from the mid 1980s, Knights both developed the farm buildings as attractive houses and added some new large houses.
+There were also two relatively big ventures on the fringes of the area.
+Thus, in Stuppington Court Farm, from the mid 1980s, Knights both developed the farm buildings as attractive houses and then added some new large houses, making a fair sized and self-contained development.
+Much more recently, Pentland built an unusual 50 strong estate behind Wincheap School.
+This led to the creation of a new roundabout, marking the first entry to the Lanes.
 However, rumoured expansion behind New House Close was blocked by the planners.
-All of this suggests that there have been further changes in the social composition of the High Lanes community.
+Nonetheless, the area became more developed and this had implications for traffic.